-► Tip -- automatic load shedding via contact closure sensors:
+► TIP -- automatic load shedding via contact closure sensors:

-If you have connected a contact closure sensor to PX3, you can set up an event rule so that the status change of this sensor automatically activates or deactivates the load shedding mode.
-For an example, see Sample Environmental-Sensor-Level Event Rule (on page 353).
+If you have connected a Raritan contact closure sensor to PX3, you can set up an event rule in a manner that this sensor's status change automatically activates or deactivates the load shedding mode.
+For an example, see Sample Environmental-Sensor-Level Event Rule (on page 366).